Prestige Finance homeowner loans

-Prestige Finance does not lend directly to its customers, so you will need to apply through one of its registered brokers.
-Bear in mind that the broker will receive a fee from Prestige Finance for its services.
+Prestige Finance doesn’t lend directly to its customers – so you’ll need to apply through one of its registered brokers (which will receive a fee).
 Always compare lenders to ensure you are getting the most affordable deal for your circumstances before you go ahead.

 A second-charge mortgage is a type of loan that’s secured against your home, in the same way as your original mortgage.
 You’ll want to think carefully before taking out a second-charge mortgage, as your property will be at risk if you don’t keep up repayments.

 What can I use a Prestige Finance loan for?